MABeeskow/PySILLS/documentation/getting_started/minerals/theory.rst

 Concentration Ratio
 ^^^^^^^^^^^^^^^^^^^^
-The intensity ratio is the ratio between the concentrations of isotope :math:`i` and the internal standard :math:`IS`.
+The concentration ratio is the ratio between the concentrations of isotope :math:`i` and the internal standard :math:`IS`.

 .. math::
     \tilde{C}_i = \frac{C_i}{C_{IS}}